Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

-We estimate the extra parameter $\nu$ (or extra parameter vector $\bm{\nu}$) by using the profile log-likelihood; see \cite{slnb:21} for details about the.
-The reason lies in the robustness to outlying observations under Student-$t$ models described by \cite{lucas1997}, which only holds if the degree of freedom is fixed, rather than directly estimated in the ML method.
+We estimate the extra parameter $\nu$ (or extra parameter vector $\bm{\nu}$) by using the profile log-likelihood approach.
+First, we compute the ML estimate of $\bm\theta$ by using the EM algorithm, for each $\nu\in\{a,\ldots,b\}$, where $a$ and $b$ are predefined limits, then the final estimate of $\nu$ is the one that maximizes the log-likelihood function and the associated estimate of $\bm\theta$ is then the final one; see \cite{slnb:21}.
+The extra parameter is estimated through the profile log-likelihood approach because it provides robustness to outlying observations under Student-$t$ models.
+According to \cite{lucas1997}, the robustness only holds if the degree of freedom is fixed rather than directly estimated in the maximization of the log-likelihood function.
 Moreover, some difficulties in computing the extra parameter can be found in other models.